Zinrelo/slate/source/index.html.md

 ## Transactions

 The Transactions API lets you fetch all or a single loyalty transaction.
-It also allows to update a specific transaction.

 ### Get all transactions

 ```shell